nakashima-hikaru/implied-vol/README.md

 - Exceptional testability and maintainability due to its implementation in Rust.
 - Unit tests aiding error checking.

-And most importantly, `implied-vol` follows the original C++ implementations closely, maintaining the same performance characteristics and output precision.
+And most importantly, `implied-vol` follows the original C++ implementations closely, maintaining the same output precision.

 Community contributions are always welcome!